thruthesky/fireflutter/README.md

 ![Fireflutter](https://github.com/thruthesky/fireflutter/blob/main/doc/fireflutter_title_image.jpg?raw=true)

-A free, open source, complete, rapid development package for creating Social apps, Chat apps, Community(Forum) apps, Shopping mall apps, and much more based on Firebase
+If you are looking for a package that help you develop a full featured content management app, then you have found a right one.
+FireFlutter is a free, open source, complete, rapid development package for creating apps like CMS(content management system), social service, chat, community(forum), shopping mall and much more based on Firebase.

+Create an issue if you find a bug or need a help.

 - [FireFlutter](#fireflutter)
   - [Overview](#overview)